tudorpintea999/kailua/book/src/design.md

 Each new sequencing proposal implicitly disputes the last existing proposal that contradicts it.
 Once this happens, a proof is required to demonstrate which of the two contradictory proposals, if any, commits to the correct sequencing state at their first point of divergence.
-The proof then eliminates one, or both, contradictory proposals, and neither proposals can be finalized until the proof is submitted.
+The proof then eliminates one, or both, contradictory proposals, and neither proposal can be finalized until the proof is submitted.

 ```admonish note